 The Amazon AWS DynamoDB Event Monitor watches DynamoDB metrics for all your AWS devices.
-It can check any Amazon AWS DynamoDB table and runs PartiQL statements.
+It can check any Amazon AWS DynamoDB table and run PartiQL statements.
 It shows the results retrieved and alerts based on values found in the results.

 To begin, set an alert level to receive if the event monitor cannot connect to AWS.
 Note that this event monitor queries AWS DynamoDB.
 AWS charges your account based on the number of queries you run.

 The option to receive an alert if any table is greater than a certain size lets you specify table sizes that will trigger each level of alert.
 You can also monitor specific tables in the same way.
-Checking the box that says "Show the size for all tables" will include the size of all your tables in the results section for each event monitor run.

 The Amazon AWS DynamoDB's final option is to run a PartiQL command.
 Enter your command in the text box provided, then configure the below settings.

 You can choose the number of result rows that you want to display in the event text, search the results of the command for specific text strings, record data points, receive alerts if more than a specified amount of records are returned, and monitor the query based on the amount of time needed to reach completion.
-Once you've finished configuring these settings, you're ready to begin monitoring your databases!

 In this tutorial, we showed you how to set up an Amazon AWS DynamoDB Event Monitor and begin monitoring your databases.
 Keep an eye on the Features page of FrameFlow's website as we're adding new tutorials often.
 Refer to our Amazon AWS DynamoDB Event Monitor reference guide for more documentation on this event monitor.More Tutorials